-- → continually seeking ways to minimise the use of resources including energy, equipment and goods such as non-recycled raw materials including paper and packaging, and disposable items, particularly when new systems, practices or locations are introduced - → carrying out regular waste audits and applying the waste hierarchy to reduce waste going to landfill i.e. sources that are local where possible, accredited under ISO14001 and preferably EEAS/ - increasing the purchase of supplies that are reused, re-usable, recycled or recyclable (in that order of priority) - working with suppliers and partner organisations to obtain the lowest environmental impact, eg obtaining life-cycle assessments - considering the toxicity of products and the health impacts on the workers producing them, before purchasing - → consulting with staff before any major purchasing decisions such as changes to layout, equipment or systems which may have resource use implications and could result in wastage if changes need to be re-done or undone - → using outside or community agencies for old or redundant equipment - → implementing low-cost water saving initiatives and investigating payback times and feasibility of larger-scale water saving measures such as lowflush toilets.
+- → continually seeking ways to minimise the use of resources including energy, equipment and goods such as non-recycled raw materials including paper and packaging, and disposable items, particularly when new systems, practices or locations are introduced - → carrying out regular waste audits and applying the waste hierarchy to reduce waste going to landfill

+- → developing a long-term plan for reaching 'zerowaste' and moving towards a 'circular model' of resource management - → purchasing supplies from sustainable sources - i.e. sources that are local where possible, accredited under ISO14001 and preferably EEAS/ EMAS - increasing the purchase of supplies that are reused, re-usable, recycled or recyclable (in that order of priority) - working with suppliers and partner organisations to obtain the lowest environmental impact, eg obtaining life-cycle assessments - considering the toxicity of products and the health impacts on the workers producing them, before purchasing - → consulting with staff before any major purchasing decisions such as changes to layout, equipment or systems which may have resource use implications and could result in wastage if changes need to be re-done or undone - → using outside or community agencies for old or redundant equipment - → implementing low-cost water saving initiatives and investigating payback times and feasibility of larger-scale water saving measures such as lowflush toilets.